DOSull/Geographical-Computing/labs/mini-projects/README.md

 + standalone python script that can apply the analysis method associated with your topic; or
 + ArcGIS or QGIS tools that implement the analysis method associated with your topic.

-The last of these would involve figuring out building plugins.
-I can try to help you with this, but we'll be learning together!
+The last of these would involve figuring out model builder (Arc) or model designer (Q), or perhaps even plugins.
+I can help you with this, but we'll be learning together!

 Alternative formats of submitted work are potentially allowable by agreement with me (arrange a meeting to discuss).

 Any submitted work *must* be thoroughly commented (this is important) either in the code, or if you submit notebooks, in the markdown cells in the notebook.

 ### Alone or in a pair
 You can work alone, or in a pair.
-There is a lot to be said for [pair programming](https://en.wikipedia.org/wiki/Pair_programming) so whatever reservations you might have about group work, you should strongly consider this option.
+I highly recommend the pair option.
+There is a lot to be said for [pair programming](https://en.wikipedia.org/wiki/Pair_programming) so whatever reservations you might have about group work, you should strongly consider this.

 ### Topic selection
 We'll see how it goes on this, but my strong preference is that every project be different.
 I can consider two people or pairs working on the same topic, but would prefer that this not be the case.

 ### Tools etc.
 We will spend time in class in the second half of semester on tools and approaches you need to make this work.
-What we cover will depend on problems and challenges faced by groups as they arise.
+Some of what we cover will depend on problems and challenges faced by groups as they arise.